maximeschoeni/sublanguage/readme.txt

 Then add as much 'language item' as you have languages.
 You can even distribute languages on different hierarchy level.
 If you need current language to be on the first level and further language on second, you will also want to check `current language first` in `Settings -> Sublanguage`
-- Otherwise, add this function in your template file (read below for customization):
+- Otherwise, add this function in your template file (read below for customization)

 	do_action('sublanguage_print_language_switch');